babylonchain/babylonchain.github.io/docs/testnet/overview.md

 # Testnet

-This page contains the relevant information for participating in the Babylon testnet.
+🙋‍♂️ Let's participate in the Babylon testnet!

+---

 import DocCardList from '@theme/DocCardList';